 Wondering if a change of meter could help you enjoy cheaper gas and electric rates?
-We’ve put together a quick breakdown of Economy 7 meters and how they could help you make savings on your energy.
+We’ve put together a quick breakdown of Economy 7 (white) meters and how they could help you make savings on your electricity.

 What is an Economy 7 meter?

-Economy 7 meters are electricity meters (sometimes called e7 meters) that provide you with an easy way to save on your energy bills – providing they suit your lifestyle.
-Good news if you’re in the market for cheaper gas and electric prices.
-Economy 7 (also called differential tariffs) is also the name of the tariffs that are on Economy meters.
+Economy 7 (E7) meters are electricity meters (sometimes called white meters) that provide you with an easy way to save on your electricity bills – providing they suit your lifestyle.
+That's great news if you’re in the market for cheaper electricity prices, as differential tariffs for E7 meters, could be the way to go.

 An Economy 7 meter gives you a seven-hour window, at night, in which you pay a lower rate for your electricity.
-The different rates run on an Economy 7 meter are often referred to as Day Rate and Night Rate or Rate 1 (R1) and Rate 2 (R2).
+The different rates are often referred to as Day Rate and Night Rate or Rate 1 (R1) and Rate 2 (R2).
 The idea is that you can run your washing machines, dishwasher and other electrical devices overnight to make some great savings on your electricity.

-For instance, top floor flats with noisy washing machines might not be the best option.
-The flip-side is that an Economy 7 plan will charge you considerably more for the energy you use during the ‘peak’ daytime hours, meaning gas and electric prices can end up being higher than you had expected.
+The flip-side is that an Economy 7 plan will charge you considerably more for the energy you use during the ‘peak’ daytime hours.
+This means that gas and electricity prices can end up being higher than you had expected.

 How do I know if I have an Economy 7 meter?

-The easiest way to find out if you’re on an Economy 7 tariff is to find a recent electricity or dual fuel bill and have a look at your electricity rates.
+The easiest way to find out if you're on an Economy 7 tariff is to find a recent energy bill and have a look at your electricity rates.